senaoz/covid-tracker/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+### Data Source
+The data is fetched from the [RapidAPI]( https://rapidapi.com/axisbits-axisbits-default/api/covid-19-statistics/).